BUY NOW: CLICK ON A PICTURE

 SPECIFIC GRAVITY KIT- in more detail

-Assembling it: surprisingly easy, you can see by the picture, once you've got the hang of it, it will take less than five minutes.
+Assembling it: surprisingly easy, you can see by the picture.
 The kit is delicate (especially the 'frame' that holds the equipment and the 'hanging wire' that holds the weighing platform in the water) so you do need to handle everything with care, if you're the type of person who is always knocking glasses of water over, you really won't have much a chance when it comes to using a specific gravity kit.
-But it is quite easy to assemble.
+But it is quite easy to assemble and using it is not difficult providing you work slowly and carefully.
+Carrying out a test, and taking a second or third test, just to be certain, and checking your calculations - all that can take four or five minutes, it is not 'instant'.

 Instructions for use: